micahp/MakeDescriptionTool/README.md

 # MakeDescriptionTool
-A python script that creates an image displaying a project description and its contributors developedd for Stallion, a tiled display at The Texas Advanced Computing Center's Visualization Laboratory
+A command line python script that creates an image displaying a project description and its contributors developedd for Stallion, a tiled display at The Texas Advanced Computing Center's Visualization Laboratory